Give Peace a Chance: Release and aftermath

 The British group Yes also paid tribute to Lennon's words on their 1971 release The Yes Album, in "Your Move".

-After being issued as a single, it appeared on album in a truncated form for the singles compilation Shaved Fish in 1975.
+After being issued as a single, it appeared on an album in a truncated form for the singles compilation Shaved Fish in 1975.
 The track's first full-length album appearance was on the 1982 compilation The John Lennon Collection.
 Although technically the first "solo" single released by a member of The Beatles while the band was still active, the artist credit was to the Plastic Ono Band, not John Lennon.
 Shortly after Lennon's 1980 murder, fans gathered outside the Dakota and sang "Give Peace a Chance".
 The single re-charted in the UK in January 1981, peaking at number 33.
 The song is one of three Lennon solo songs, along with "Instant Karma!" and "Imagine", in the Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.